saneksking/githubinformer/README.md

 ---

 ## Short description:
-GithubInformer --> A library to get data of open users repositories GitHub.
+GitHub Informer --> A library to get data of open users repositories GitHub.

 ---